Charterhouse Alms-house, near the Barbican (1)

 But to the train and a new route.
 As the train approached Cannon Street and as it swiftly glided across the river, I saw the most spectacular view of St. Paul’s that I have ever seen.
 Train journeys are good ways in which to see new vistas.

 And so to the second church – the rather unusually named St. Vedast alias Foster.
 I don’t think he has anything to do with slimming, but the pink sign announcing slimming classes was keen to make its mark against the blue of the church sign.
 Indeed, my useful London reference book tells us that Vedast was a bishop from Arras who restored the sight of blind men.
+He is often portrayed in art bringing a goose back to life, which a wolf had brought to him from the forest.
 The ‘join us now’ without a hint of mockery by the slimmers could duplicate for the Church welcome.
 I could not help but think that their words were taken from the inspirational source of the liturgy – with the words ‘we’re full of surprises’ in their sub-heading.
 What is less unusual, familiarity I suppose, is the confection of tower: base, rising to blind arch above doorway, small roundel for window, topped by a wider opening separated by a small column, above which the glory of the twin towered bell turret, gracefully inclining upwards.
 Here are balletic protrusions of corners, conjuring up four squares, four circles, four continents, four bodies, the rough stone edged by brick announcing and heralding.
 And here, another Wren influence, probably designed by Robert Hooke – a main man in Wren’s repertory.

 But the interior, however ever lovely feels very different as it was re-furnished after the damage down in the War.
 Indeed, it felt like a collegiate dining hall, containing as it did little fabric lamp lights and shiny brown glossy benches and pews.
 These were actually obscuring a rather majestic white rendered colonnade behind – on the south side, testifying perhaps to an extension of church space at one point in the eighteenth century?
 And at the apex of the arches, cherub heads carved safely into a roundel looking out at us.
 A striking contrast to the small icon of the Madonna and Child to the right of the high altar, angular, striated and styled.
 At the altar the hue of purple drenching a velvet drape hanging down, glory mixing with the red hue of the red seated pews.